 Non-human DNA can be present in forensic casework samples.
 It is critical that assays show no cross-reactivity between species.
-To verify Investigator ESSplex SE Plus species specificity for human DNA, DNA from other species was each tested following the standard assay protocol (Figure 16, next page).
+To verify Investigator ESSplex Plus species specificity for human DNA, DNA from other species was each tested following the standard assay protocol (Figure 17).

 Besides common pets and farm animals, some primates were also tested.
 As expected for primates, amplification of some products is possible.
-Chimpanzee, bonobo, orangutan, and gorilla give rise to several peaks within marker ranges in all channels, some of which match the size of human STR products.
-Macaque DNA produced an Amelogenin X-peak and further off-ladder peaks in the FAM[TM], BTG, and BTR panels.
+Chimpanzee, bonobo, orangutan, and to a lesser degree, gorilla give rise to several peaks within marker ranges in all channels, some of which match the size of human STR products.
+Macaque DNA produced an Amelogenin X-peak and further off-ladder peaks in the FAM[TM] and BTG panel.